datatrail-jhu/03_fileorganization/manuscript/02_organizing_projects.md

 ### A project organization framework

 We will set up data science projects on rstudio.cloud.
+This is how you should set up every new data science project before you start doing any work.
+It will be much harder to set up after the project has started and files are scattered everywhere.
 Open your web browser and navigate to the website [https://rstudio.cloud/](https://rstudio.cloud/).

 ![Go to rstudio.cloud](images/02_organizing_projects/02_fileorganization_organizing_projects_05.png)